MichaelStedman/MiscScripts/README.md

 Searches current folder and sub folders for supplied search string in C files of *.c and *h

 #### reformat
-Reformats all *.c and *h files in the current folder and sub folders using indent
+Reformats all *.c files in the current folder and sub folders using indent.
+Or reformat individual file named on command line.

 ### Bash scripts that live in ~/go/src
 #### gotest.sh